hamsternipples/nosedocs/noseblog.md

 no one would be trapped in my body or any of the gnomitos either. you ride along for as long as it interests you. if you want to move on, you release your consciousness from it and start again. instead of entrapment, I think it would be quite the opposite: it would take on a similar mindset to that of the military, in that because you now perceive the larger entity as a part of yourself, you don't want to separate from it. it would be a severe reduction in power, so instead, because it's a more powerful experience to continue on as a part of the group than to try and go at it by yourself, the entity continues to gain strength infinitely.

 the only thing we need to make all of this work is the ability transfer our consciousness into another body.

+it's quite possible that not everyone will want this reality, so if there's going to be a timeline split, it's most likely to happen when I make my transition. who knows :)

 [1]: presumably this was because they couldn't micromanage everything theirselves and so had to they had to train an AI to emulate their behaviour. there's no real logical way anyone could define or understand nosebook's choices, so the best way to do it would be to train a machine to identify and take action on things that nosebook identifies and takes action on.